openstack-archive/stx-docs/doc/source/installation_guide/latest/dedicated_storage.rst

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-port-list compute-0

-Provision the data interface for Compute:
+Provision the data interface for compute:

 ::

    [wrsroot@controller-0 ~(keystone_admin)]$ system host-if-modify -p providernet-a -c data compute-0 eth1000

 ***************************
-VSwitch Virtual Environment
+VSwitch virtual environment
 ***************************

-**Only in Virtual Environment**.
-If the compute has more than 4 cpus, the system will auto-configure the vswitch to use 2 cores.
-However some virtual environments do not properly support multi-queue required in a multi-cpu environment.
+**Only in virtual environment**.
+If the compute has more than 4 CPUs, the system will auto-configure the vswitch to use 2 cores.
+However some virtual environments do not properly support multi-queue required in a multi-CPU environment.
 Therefore run the following command to reduce the vswitch cores to 1:

 ::